The Sheer Ego Behind This Name!

 Why August is called August?: Romans vs. Egyptians

-Sibling Rivalry: August vs. July
+Calendar Rivalry: August vs. July

 Why August is called August: Julius Caesar and Augustus